ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-v2-addons.md

 };
 ```

-If you want to debug the addon code, then you may prefer having predictable names:
+You may instead prefer predictable names to debug code easily:

 ```js
 postcss({